awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. Use the procedure in this topic to create the IAM automation role named **AWS\-SystemsManager\-AutomationExecutionRole**\.
 This role gives the user permission to run automations\.

 1. Use the procedure in this topic to create the second IAM role, named **AWS\-SystemsManager\-AutomationAdministrationRole**\.
-This role gives the user permission to run automations in multiple AWS accounts and OUs\.
+This role gives the user permission to run automations in multiple Amazon Web Services accounts and OUs\.

 1. Choose the runbook, Regions, and accounts or OUs where you want to run the automation\.
 **Note**